MeteorTheLizard/SMITE-Optimizer/README.md

  Any kind of support is greatly appreciated!

+ ## Compiling the Source.au3

+If you downloaded a version earlier than **V1.2.3** you have to manually download the ResourceEx.au3 include and put it into your autoit/includes folder.
+After that, everything should work just fine.

+If your version of the SMITE Optimizer came with said include, you still have to install it manually in your autoit/includes folder in order to be able to compile the executable.

  ## FAQ (Ported from reddit /r/SMITEOptimizer)
  Q: Is it safe to use this program?